zainfathoni/obel/README.md

 ## License

-© Copyright 2018-2019 Zain Fathoni, all rights reserved.
+© Copyright 2018-2019 Zain Fathoni, All Rights Reserved.

 For more information, see the LICENSE file in this directory.